Agricultural and horticultural products regulatory review

 New agricultural and horticultural products can pose both opportunities and a range of risks, including some that are unique to our environment and primary production systems.

-Risks could include residues in food that might have detrimental impacts on human and animal health, our agricultural and horticultural exports, and the environment.
+Risks could include residues in food that might have detrimental impacts on:

-To manage these risks, agricultural products are approved under the Agricultural Compounds and Veterinary Medicines Act 1997, and if the products are hazardous substances or new organisms, they also require approval under the Hazardous Substances and New Organisms Act 1996.
+To manage these risks, agricultural products are approved under the Agricultural Compounds and Veterinary Medicines Act 1997.
+If the products are hazardous substances or new organisms, they also require approval under the Hazardous Substances and New Organisms Act 1996.

 Scope of the review

-The Ministry for Regulation is seeking to assess whether the current approval path is maintaining an appropriate balance between access to these products and managing risk.
+The Ministry is seeking to assess whether the current approval path is maintaining an appropriate balance between access to these products and managing risk.

-During the review, we will look to understand:
+During the review, we will look to understand the following questions.

-• What are the costs and benefits of regulation, and the distribution of those across different parties? and
+- What are the costs and benefits of regulation, and the distribution of those across different parties?

 Engagement and consultation

-Feedback through our engagement hub on the regulatory review into agricultural and horticultural products is now closed.
+Feedback on the regulatory review into agricultural and horticultural products is now closed.
 Thank you to everybody who took time to provide us with feedback.

 The Ministry is now analysing written submissions and information from direct engagement.
-We will test recommendations and findings through a sector reference group and tailored meetings with other groups and government agencies.
+We’ll test recommendations and findings through a sector reference group, and tailored meetings with other groups and government agencies.

-The Ministry will provide a report to the Minister for Regulation, Minister for the Environment, and the Minister for Food Safety, followed by a Cabinet paper seeking decisions on any recommendations and next steps.
+The Ministry will provide a report to the Minister for Regulation, Minister for the Environment, and the Minister for Food Safety.
+This will be followed by a Cabinet paper seeking decisions on any recommendations and next steps.

 Note this timeline is subject to change.